rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 ## Introduction

-The goal of this project is to quantify the advantage of SIMD vectorization on simple numeric kernels and to identify when and why these gains appear or diminish.
-SIMD enables multiple data elements to be processed with a single instruction, but its effectiveness depends on the interaction between computation, memory hierarchy, and access patterns.
-The experiments explore baseline versus vectorized execution, alignment and tail effects, stride and gather access, and data type width.
-By combining timing data, GFLOP/s, cycles per element (CPE), and roofline analysis, this study provides a comprehensive view of SIMD performance in realistic single-threaded conditions.
+The goal of this project is to measure the speedup from SIMD vectorization on basic numeric kernels.
+SIMD runs several data operations in one instruction.
+The benefit depends on compute limits, memory hierarchy, and access patterns.

+The experiments compare scalar and SIMD runs.
+They test alignment, tail handling, stride, gather access, and data type size.
+Results include timing, GFLOP/s, and cycles per element (CPE).
+A roofline model is also used.

+The study shows when SIMD gives large gains and when the effect is reduced.
+This happens when memory or access patterns limit performance.
+The report provides a clear view of SIMD behavior under single-threaded conditions.

 ## Tools and Setup